If a student is found responsible for violation(s) of the Marquette University Standards of Conduct, disciplinary action will be taken.

 Restitution is compensation required of students who engage in the theft, misuse, damage or destruction of institutional, group or private property.
 The amount of restitution is dependent on the extent of damage as well as what is determined to be the most appropriate way for a student to make amends for the damage he/she caused.
 The amount, form and method of payment for restitution are decided by a student conduct administrator.

 For some offenses, including violations of the university alcohol and drug policies, fines may be imposed.
 Money collected will be used to support Marquette University educational programming.
-At the student conduct administrator’s discretion, fines and/or work activities may be given.

 Limitations on activities are assigned because the prohibition from participation in certain activities has been determined to be in the best interest of the student and/or the university.
 Limitations on activities may include, but are not limited to, a fixed period of ineligibility for service as an officer or member of any university organizations or as a member of any university committees, boards or councils or as a participant in any intercollegiate activity; ineligibility to receive or maintain any award from the university; prohibition from attendance at social events; restricted entrance into various university buildings; or restriction from all forms of contact with certain person(s).